 Declaration: public static final Thread.State NEW

-Description: Thread state for a thread which has not yet started.
+Description: Thread state for a thread that has not yet started.

 Declaration: public static final Thread.State RUNNABLE